 Patio decoration originally started for practical reasons – to keep the patio and home cooler in a dry, hot climate.
 However creativity kicked in and ever since 1921 the city has run its Patio Contest.
 Each year, in May, the doors are opened and visitors are invited in to see the wonders of the residents’ patios.
 The event is a UNESCO Heritage of Humanity, and runs from around 5th May for 12 days.
-The dates for 2015 are scheduled to be confirmed in January.
+In 2019. the Cordoba Patios Festival is from 6th to 19th May.

 If for some reason you can’t make it in May, don’t worry as the historic centre of Cordoba is a UNESCO World Heritage Site.
 Marvel at the Mezquita, wander around the Jewish quarter, or admire the Alcazar.
 These are just a few of the top sights in Cordoba.

 10. Cuenca – The Eagle’s Nest & UNESCO Old Quarter

 Known as the Eagle’s Nest, this city is home to Spain’s first Gothic Cathedral.
 As the name Eagle’s Nest may hint, Cuenca is a very memorable city, which was made a Royal town in the 12th century.
 In 1996 its historic walled town became a UNESCO World Heritage site.